timveil-cockroach/movr-spring-boot/README.md

 # MOVR Sample Application - Spring Boot
-> This project is in active development and likely not stable.
-Proceed at your own risk

 This is an example, full stack, application using the following technologies:
 * Spring Boot
 * JPA for persistence
 * Thymeleaf for UI templating
 * Bootstrap for UI rendering

+> :warning: This project is in active development and likely not stable.
+Proceed at your own risk. :warning:

 ## How to Build
 ```